baisyoukin/FurinaXGP/README.md

 # How to us-

-This is basically my other repos combined in this, shouldnt be hard to use if you know what you're doing.
+This is basically my other repos combined in this (poorly, not effective), shouldnt be hard to use if you know what you're doing.